Nigerians in South Africa

 Nigerians in South Africa are people currently residing in South Africa, who were either born, raised in or have ancestry from Nigeria.
-The number of Nigerians in South Africa was estimated to be 24,000 in 2011, and 30,314 according to the 2016 Community Survey.
+The number of documented Nigerians in South Africa was estimated to be 24,000 in 2011, and 30,314 according to the 2016 Community Survey.
 In 2023, it was found that over 500,000 Nigerians were living in South Africa as Illegal immigrants.

 The end of Apartheid in 1994 saw a large migration of Nigerians to South Africa, due to lax immigration laws as the country opened up after years of international sanctions.
 The arrival of Nigerians to South Africa began to increase drastically in 2004 when monthly entries became 2,000 and then 4,000 in 2010.
 Ultimately, the entries of Nigerian Nationals from 2004 to 2010 were about 36,000.
 Among these increased migrants were entrepreneurs, skilled workers, students and their dependents.
 Nigerians tend to move to Gauteng, KwaZulu-Natal and Western Cape provinces.